iOS-aaple/Bloom-Backend/README.md

 2- after the dependencies install you need to uninstall the bcrypt library by writing in the command " npm uninstall bcrypt "

-3- install the bcrypt again 😅 by writing in the command (npm i bcrypt).
+3- install the bcrypt again 😅 by writing in the command " npm i bcrypt ".